ntlinh16/cloudal/examples/provision/README.md

 python provision_ovh_k8s.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml
 ```

-The `provision_ovh.py` script makes a reservation with the clusters described in _provisioning_config_ovh.yaml_ fil.
+The `provision_ovh_k8s.py` script makes a reservation with the clusters described in _provisioning_config_ovh.yaml_ file.
 After that, we install Docker, kubelet, kubeadm, kubectl and then perform some setups on these nodes to create a Kubernetes cluster.

 Remember to delete the reservation to release the resources after finishing your testing.
 ## Options